cekwedike/campus-connect/phase.md

-# Phase 2: Containerization & Cloud Deployment
+# Phase 2: Containerization & Azure Cloud Deployment

 ## 🎯 Project Status: 100% Complete

-This document outlines the complete containerization and cloud deployment process for CampusConnect, from 0 to 100% without errors.
+This document outlines the complete containerization and Azure cloud deployment process for CampusConnect, from 0 to 100% without errors.

 ## 📋 Requirements Completed